n0rmen/PorschePCMStuff/README.md

 # MIB2_FEC_Generator.sh
 This script offers one-touch operation for generating FECs for your MIB2 (PCM4, VW Discover Pro, Bentley, Audi, Skoda, etc...) head unit.
 It will generate a private RSA key, sign the public keys, and generate a signed FEC container based on the given command line options.

-You will then need to upload the new FecContainer.fec file to your MIB2 efs-persist directory and replace the public keys located in the directory.
-Place the files onto an SD card, insert it into MIB2, then use the RCC serial port to copy from /net/mmx/fs/sda0/{your filenames} to /mnt/efs-persist/FEC/FecContainer.fec and /mnt/efs-persist/Keys/*
+You will then need to upload the new FecContainer.fec file to your MIB2 efs-persist directory.
+Place the files onto an SD card, insert it into MIB2, then use the RCC serial port to copy from /net/mmx/fs/sda0/{your filenames} to /mnt/efs-persist/FEC/FecContainer.fec

+After uploading your new FEC file, you need to patch MIBRoot to ignore the file signature, otherwise it will not work.

 # This is the structure of a FecContainer.fec file